Research highlights mental health impact of severe pregnancy sickness, HG

 Increase your knowledge in the care of childbearing women with perinatal mental health needs with this professional development module from University of Plymouth

 “So much more than morning sickness” – conference to help combat Duchess’s pregnancy condition

 Severe pregnancy sickness condition HG affects around 15,000 women each year – including, in both of her pregnancies, the Duchess of Cambridge.
 Now a PhD student is leading an international conference to help improve associated treatment.

 Women suffering severe pregnancy sickness are not getting required support, new research shows

 Research by PhD student Caitlin Dean shows that women suffering severe pregnancy sickness are not receiving the support they need – with some even terminating wanted pregnancies as a last resort.

 It is important that everyone is aware of the current advice relating to travel to areas where the Zika virus is a potential health risk.

 We provide advice to managers regarding issues of risk to health that could arise in the course of work and make recommendations on work that may adversely affect an individual.

 Research to reduce pain for pregnant women

-Plymouth University news: A partnership between a Cornwall-based business and Plymouth University means that research at the Royal Cornwall Hospital could lead to a reduction in a major source of pain for pregnant women.
+University of Plymouth news: A partnership between a Cornwall-based business and University of Plymouth means that research at the Royal Cornwall Hospital could lead to a reduction in a major source of pain for pregnant women.